The Parish Meditation Group meets every Monday online via Zoom video conferencing at 8pm sharp (except Bank Holiday Mondays) for 40 minutes.

-We start with a short prayer, and listen to a track from a CD issued by The World Community for Christian Meditation for about 10 minutes; this leads into 25 minutes of Meditation (silent time), followed by a short comment on the experience.
+We start with a prayer, and listen to a short input to help focus our thoughts; this leads into 20 minutes of Meditation online (silent time), followed by a short sharing on the experience.

 Sit down.
 Sit still with your back straight.
 Close your eyes lightly.
 Then interiorly, silently begin to recite a single word – a prayer word or mantra.
 We recommend the ancient Christian prayer-word “Maranatha”.
 Say it as four equal syllables -Ma-ra-na-tha-.
 Breathe normally and give your full attention to the word as you say it, silently, gently, faithfully and above all – simply.
 The essence of meditation is simplicity.
 Stay with the same word during the whole meditation and from day to day.
 Don’t visualise but listen to the word as you say it.
 Let go of all thoughts (even good thoughts), images and other words.
 Don’t fight your distractions but let them go by saying your word faithfully, gently and attentively and returning to it immediately that you realise you have stopped saying or it or when your attention is wandering